senofi/openidl-main/openidl-mapper/README.md

 - I don't see financial services product in the schema (looking at IM)
 - can we just have typeOfPolicy as a named field that is an object?
 Instead of a Financial services product?
 - cp doesn't have policy form?

+## 2021-04-06
+- added coverage level at the top level - is either 'Policy' or 'Coverage'
+- added loss type to claim records
+- TODO - split out the causes of loss by line of business

 ## TODO
 - what transaction types are premium and which are loss?